 What early childhood services does the ‘No Jab, No Play’ law impact?

-The law applies to all early childhood education and care services in Victoria providing:
+The law applies to approved and licensed1 early childhood education and care services in Victoria providing:

 - long day care

 - kindergarten (including 3 and 4 year old kindergarten)

 - enrolment in primary or secondary school (however, please note an Immunisation History Statement from the AIR does need to be provided for enrolling in primary school, however there is currently no requirement for the statement to show the child is up to date with all immunisations)